user0706/Mixer-v2/README.md

 + Mixer is a multilingual program, ie language independent.
 (Not tested) !
 So the training speed of the model depends not only on the size of the input dataset, but also on the performance of the user's computer.
 ```
-All font types that UTF-8 supports are also supported by the Mixer.
+> All font types that UTF-8 supports are also supported by the Mixer.

+> Created and tested in Python 3.6 on Windows 7 x64!

 ### Import tab
 The home tab is import tab.
 Uses tabular data that you import to train the model.<br/>
 Your dataset must have a minimum of two columns: sentences and targets. <br/>